rkotze/rkotze.github.io/_posts/2018-05-30-testing-react-components-with-jest.md

 Here are the steps I took get going:

-1. `npm i jest react-testing-library dom-testing-library -D`
+1. `npm i jest react-testing-library jest-dom -D`
 1. Update `package.json` test scripts section with `jest` allowing me to run `npm test`
 1. Write a test for a "hello world" component
 1. Added a `.babelrc` file for Jest to compile from ES6/7 and JSX to JavaScript the environment can interpret.
 This is helpful and beats compiling the code first then running the test suite.